 Complete trust is a practice that can see us through difficult times and help us to have greater gratitude for our many blessings.

-Imagine if we could completely trust that we are guided, protected and totally loved by an unseen higher power, that all that happens is a gift bringing us closer to God and our angels.
+Imagine if we could completely trust that we are guided, protected and totally loved by an unseen higher power.
 I imagine that life would be peaceful and joyful.

 This complete trust is not easy for anyone.
 I started a practice to help me with this.
 Each day, I thank God for each opportunity to trust.
 Lately, a lot of these opportunities have been coming up, and it is a challenge for me to remember to trust.